 The Project would be designed in conformance with the PDP for the PUD and the development standards of the applicable residential D-OK Zones (D-OK-1; D-OK-2; D-OK-3), as well as the Oak Knoll Design Guidelines, which together set forth the design and development criteria for the Project.
-The Project will also be consistent with the Oakland General Plan and the Redevelopment Plan for the Oak Knoll Redevelopment Project, as discussed above.
+The Project will also confirm with the Oakland General Plan, as discussed above.